How to change a car battery

 If these error messages and warnings remain after the new battery is installed, you should investigate what’s causing them.
 Many will clear after a good drive with a healthy battery.
 If the airbag (SRS), ABS or other safety-related warnings illuminate, it’s vital to have the car checked by a qualified mechanic.

-It’s also worth pointing out that if you replace your battery and it goes flat relatively soon afterwards, this may indicate a faulty alternator or component elsewhere in the charging system rather than the battery.
+It’s also worth pointing out that if you replace your battery and it goes flat relatively soon afterwards, this may indicate a faulty alternator (the part that charges the battery while you're driving) or component elsewhere in the charging system rather than the battery.
 Unfortunately, a fault like this may be impossible to diagnose without fitting a good battery first.

 How can I make my car battery last longer?